Michael Jordan coming back to the NBA and signing with the Wizards was just a drop in the bucket.

 The hype is also necessary and deserved because no one else in the nation’s capital has been able to steal away the spotlight from Strasburg.

-The Redskins have underachieved in recent seasons, and while the McNabb-Shanahan combo has brought excitement, neither has played a game – therefore not showing D.C. that the duo will bring new life, instead of being just the next in a long line of hyped up disappointments.
+The Redskins have underachieved in recent seasons, and while the McNabb-Shanahan combo has brought excitement, neither has played a game.
+D.C. has no proof that the duo will bring new life.
+There’s fear that they could instead be the next in a long line of hyped up disappointments.

 The Presidents Trophy winning Capitals have upped their game during the NHL regular season, but underachieved in the postseason.

 The Wizards won the lottery, but John Wall is still just a pipe dream, and not a talent signed and ready to play.
 That, plus the Arenas gun story still continues to leave a dark cloud over the D.C. pro hoops world.